bobpeulen/oci_postgresql/README.md

-# Connect to OCI PostgreSQL
+# Connect to OCI PostgreSQL, load data using DBeaver and connect to Oracle Analytics Cloud

 - Create DB in private subnet
 - Create instance in public subnet, same VCN